 We get it.
 Most men do not like going to the doctor.
 The problem is that diseases like cancer happen, whether it’s diagnosed or not.
 This is why routine preventive care can find cancer in men and other diseases in the early stages, when there are more options for treatment and better chances of a cure.

-Another way to be on guard against cancer?
 Being more alert to certain specific, sometimes subtle, cancer symptoms.
 Here are the Top 10 below:

 Like what you’re reading?
 Then LIKE us on Facebook!

 Symptom 1: Breast Mass

 If you’re like most men, you’ve probably never considered the possibility of having breast cancer.
 Although it’s not common, it is possible.
 “Any new mass in the breast area of a man needs to be checked out by a physician,” Lichtenfeld says.

 In addition, the American Cancer Society identifies several other worrisome signs involving the breast that men as well as women should take note of.
 They include:

 • Nipple retraction